Real-Time Dam Levels

 Ecological & Recreational Context

-Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
+The surrounding catchment of Barossa also supports diverse local flora and fauna.
 When capacity allows, Barossa becomes a hub for regional tourism and water sports.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact